ohyjoseph/alsheets/patterns/multiplePointers/README.md

 Multiple Pointers - have 1 pointer at start, 1 at end and gradually close in on target.
-Generally only works on sorted array.
+Generally only works on sorted array. <br />
+Similar to sliding window but just use values at 2 pointers instead of pointers and everything inbetween